Common Myths About Insect Repellents

 Myth: Repellent Doesn’t Work

 According to SC Johnson, “Every type of product has specific instructions for application, so always consult and follow the directions on the product label before applying.”
 Remember, like sunscreen, you have to reapply for the best results.

 Myth: DEET and Picaridin Kill Ticks and Mosquitoes

 No, they don’t.
-DEET and picaridin are repellents that only keep the bugs away, and you have to reapply for them to keep working.
-Here’s how to avoid deer ticks.
+DEET and picaridin are repellents that only keep bugs like ticks and mosquitos away, and you have to reapply for them to keep working.

 Myth: The Higher Percentage of an Active Ingredient, the Better Protected I am

-Be sure to educate yourself carefully about the length of time these repellents work and check out these additional mosquito repellent tips.
+Be sure to educate yourself carefully about the length of time these repellents work.